Machine Learning in Survival Analysis

 Overview of the book

 This book is intended to fill a gap in the literature by providing a comprehensive introduction to machine learning in the survival setting.
-If you are interested in machine learning or survival analysis separately, then you might consider James et al. (2013); Hastie et al. (2001); or Bishop (2006) for machine learning and Collett (2014) or Kalbfleisch and Prentice (1973) for survival analysis.
-This book serves as a complement to the above works and introduces common machine learning terminology from simpler settings such as regression and classification, but without diving into the detail found in other sources.
-This book is centred on the intersection of the two areas and defining the suitability of different methods and models depending on the availability data.
-For example, given right-censored survival data, when might you consider a neural network instead of a Cox Proportional Hazards model?
-Or given competing risks when tackling a discrimination problem, should you prefer Antolini’s or Harrell’s concordance index?
-Can you even use a machine learning model if you have left-censored multi-state data?
-All these terms and more will be defined in this book to hopefully provide a practical guide to machine learning survival analysis.
+If you are interested in machine learning or survival analysis separately, then you might consider James et al. (2013); Hastie et al. (2001); or Bishop (2006) for machine learning and Collett (2014) or Kalbfleisch and Prentice (1980) for survival analysis.
+This book serves as a complement to the above works and introduces machine learning terminology from settings such as regression and classification, but without replicating the detail found in other sources.
+Instead, the primary focus is the intersection of the above two areas and defining the suitability of different methods and models depending on the available data.
+A particular aim is to introduce the different concepts and terminology necessary to correctly specify the machine learning survival analysis task.
+For example, before developing any models, it is necessary to identify the presence of different types of censoring and truncation as well as potentially competing risks and other complexities that could arise from time-to-event data.
+Failure to do so will lead to bias and potentially meaningless results.

-This book may be useful for Master’s or PhD students who are specializing in machine learning in survival analysis, machine learning engineers looking to solve problems involving censoring, or practitioners familiar with survival analysis but with less applied machine learning experience.
-The book can be read cover-to-cover, but we believe it will be more useful as a reference book for you to dip into as required.
+This book may be useful for Master’s or PhD students who are specializing in machine learning in survival analysis, machine learning engineers looking to solve problems involving partially observed time-to-event data, or practitioners familiar with survival analysis but without machine learning knowledge.
+The book can be read cover-to-cover, but we believe it will also be useful as a reference book for you to dip into as required.

 Following the introduction, this book is structured in four parts: